 - The secondary of the CTs must be grounded at a single point.

-How the CT Grounding at Multiple Points Creates Problem?
+How the CT Grounding at Multiple Points Create Problem?

-If the current transformers are grounded at multiple ground points, the normal current does not create any problem.
+If the current transformers are grounded at multiple ground points, the normal current does not create any problems.
 However, during a fault condition, the magnitude of potential rise at the different ground points of the current transformer will be different.
-The rise in ground potential may not be an exact representation of the primary current and the relay may trip even there is no fault in the protection zone.
+The rise in ground potential may not accurately represent the primary current, and the relay may trip even if there is no fault in the protection zone.
 Tripping a differential relay due to a fault external to the zone of protection is one of the more popular nuisance trips.

-If each current transformer is grounded separately, during fault conditions the potential rise for CT1 and CT2 secondary may be different and the relay may get tripped with this even there is no fault in the protection zone.
-To avoid this problem, the recommended method of grounding is to install a single ground point at the one point either at the switchboard or at the relay panel.
+If each current transformer is grounded separately during fault conditions, the potential rise for CT1 and CT2 secondary may be different, and the relay may get tripped with this even if there is no fault in the protection zone.
+To avoid this problem, the recommended grounding method is to install a single ground point at one point, either at the switchboard or at the relay panel.

 The point of grounding in the instrument transformer secondary circuit should be at the control board or the first point of application.
-If the protection relay is mounted in the breaker the neutral point of both the CTs must be grounded at one point.
-If the protection relay is mounted in a separate location, the star connection can be made in the breaker but the neutral points of the CTs must be grounded at a single point at the relay end.
+If the protection relay is mounted in the breaker, the neutral point of both CTs must be grounded at one point.
+If the protection relay is mounted in a separate location, the star connection can be made in the breaker, but the neutral points of the CTs must be grounded at a single point at the relay end.

 The differential relay must trip only when the fault is internal to the protective zone.
-If the CTs are grounded at different points, the fault external to the protective zone may raise the ground potential of both the current transformers used for differential protection.
-In this situation, the ground potential rise at one of the CTs may be more than the ground potential rise at the other CT, and this difference of potential at secondary of the current transformer may cause spurious tripping of the differential protection relay.
+If the CTs are grounded at different points, the fault external to the protective zone may raise the current transformers’ ground potential for differential protection.
+In this situation, the ground potential rise at one of the CTs may be more than the ground potential rise at the other CT, and this difference of potential at the secondary of the current transformer may cause spurious tripping of the differential protection relay.

 In case of an external fault, there would be a slight difference in the secondary voltage of CTs as the rise in the ground potential would be the same for both the CTs & there would be no spurious tripping.

-The reliable operation of the differential protection can be ensured if the CTs are grounded at the one point that is the star point of CTs.
+The reliable operation of the differential protection can be ensured if the CTs are grounded at one point: the star point of CTs.